ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 DEBUG[06-16|14:20:33.584] Served account_signData                  reqid=5 duration=766.840681ms

 ```

-### Further refinements
+## Refinements

-If an attacker find the clef "external" interface (which would only happen if you start it with `http` enabled) , he
+If an attacker find the Clef "external" interface (which would only happen if you start it with `http` enabled), they
 - cannot make it sign arbitrary transactions,
 - cannot sign arbitrary data message,

-However, he could still make it sign e.g.  1000 versions of a certain block height, making the chain very unstable.
+However, they could still make it sign e.g. 1000 versions of a certain block height, making the chain very unstable.

-It is possible for rule execution to be stateful -- storing data.
-In this case, one could for example store what block heights have been sealed, and thus reject sealing a particular block height twice.
-In other words, we can use these rules to build our own version of an Execution-Layer slashing-db.
+It is possible for rule execution to be stateful (i.e. storing data).
+In this case, one could, for example, store what block heights have been sealed and reject sealing a particular block height twice.
+In other words, these rules could be used to build a miniature version of an execution layer slashing-db.

-We simply split the `clique header 2 [0xae525b65bc7f711bc136f502650039cd6959c3abc28fdf0ebfe2a5f85c92f3b6]` line, and store/check the number, using `storage.get` and `storage.put`:
+The `clique header 2 [0xae525b65bc7f711bc136f502650039cd6959c3abc28fdf0ebfe2a5f85c92f3b6]` line is split, and the number stored using `storage.get` and `storage.put`:

 ```js
 function OnSignerStartup(info){}